Offside (association football): Unadopted experiments

 further experiment or rule change was submitted for the Scottish Football Association board to consider.
+It was briefly experimented again in the 1991 FIFA U-17 World Championship, in Italy.

 In 1972, the North American Soccer League adopted a variation of the offside rule in which it added a line on the field 35 yards from each goal line; a player could only be offside within that area of the opponent's half.
 The rule was dropped in 1982 at the insistence of FIFA which threatened to withdraw recognition of the league if it did not apply all of the official rules of football.

 Subsequent developments: exceptions at the restart of play

 Goal kick

 Since the first FA laws of 1863, a player has not been penalised for being in an offside position at the moment a teammate takes a goal kick.
-(According to the "strict" offside law used in 1863, every player on the attacking side would automatically have been in an offside position from such a goalkick, since it had to be taken from the goal line.)
+(According to the "strict" offside law used in 1863, every player on the attacking side would automatically have been in an offside position from such a goalkick, since it had to be taken from the goal line and a player could be in an offside position even when in their own half.)